MaTriXy/blog/source/_posts/2014-01-20-developing-an-android-app-start-to-finish.markdown

 For years I never used an emulator.
 The Android emulator that ships with the SDK is simply too slow and cumbersome to use on a day to day basis.
 I was always a test-on-device kind of guy.

 That's changed in the last few months when I learned about [Genymotion](http://www.genymotion.com/).
 Genymotion is a fast - and I mean fast - Android emulator that runs on VirtualBox.
-They've done a great job of making it fast and easy to create and run the emulator without all of that lag that comes with the SDKs emulator.
+They've done a great job of making it fast and easy to create and run the emulator without all of that lag that comes with the SDK's emulator.

 ## IDE